 The Fitbit Inspire 2 doesn't have its own built-in GPS chip, but it can piggyback on your phone's GPS to accurately track and map runs, walks and bike rides as long as they aren't too far apart.
 You can check these out later in the Fitbit app and even sync them to other apps like Strava.

 To make it even better value, this cheap fitness tracker comes with a free one-year subscription to Fitbit Premium, which gives you access to instructor-led workouts, meditation sessions, and nutrition plans.
+It's worth noting the Fitbit Inspire 3 is coming out very soon, so this device may be replaced after a full review.

 Read our full Fitbit Inspire 2 review